FreeMasen/RestaurantQueueServer/README.md

 on port 8080 (the default)

 ##### Get
-There are two Get methods, on to confirm that the server is up and running the other returns our Reservations as plain text seperated by commas
+There are two Get methods, one to confirm that the server is up and running the other returns our Reservations as plain text seperated by commas
 ``` swift
 route.get("/api") { request in